Do you need a license to be a general contractor in New Mexico?

 There is also a $30 fee for your contractor license application.

-How to renew a New Mexico general contractor license
+New Mexico contractor license renewals

 New Mexico will send you the forms needed to renew your license.
 You’ll need to submit: